msank00/msank00.github.io/_posts/2019-07-28-blog_101_ML_Concepts_Part_2.md

 The relative entropy  ${KL}(p\sim||\sim q)$ is a measure of the `inefficiency` of assuming that the distribution is q, when the true distribution is p.

-- The KL divergence from p to q is simply the difference between cross entropy and entropy:
+- The KL divergence from $p$ to $q$ is simply the difference between cross entropy and entropy:

 $${KL}(y~||~\hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} - \sum_i y_i \log \frac{1}{y_i}= \sum_i y_i \log \frac{y_i}{\hat{y}_i}$$